PouceHeure/blog/content/projects/project_autosys_control.md

 The controller is composed of two main components:

 - **Lateral control**: Aligns the vehicle to a reference trajectory via steering input.
 - **Longitudinal control**: Tracks a target speed while respecting acceleration and deceleration constraints.

-Both control loops run at correct frequency (100 Hz) and are tuned for real-time performance on embedded systems.
+Both control loops run at 100 Hz and are tuned for real-time performance on embedded systems.

 {{< figure src="/images/autosys-control/global_view.png" caption="Block diagram of the full control pipeline." width="800">}}